duong98/public-notes/javascript/2 - types-scope.md

   console.log(e); // 123; e is only defined in this catch block here, and not hoisted }
 ```

 `e` returns ReferenceErrors everywhere except for the block

 ##### Closures

-WHY? a neat way of handling 2 realities of Javascript
+WHY? a neat way of handling 2 realities of Javascript:

 1. scope is at the function level, not the block level
 2. much of what you practice in Javascript is asynchronous and event driven